 Singapore Visa Photo Maker — ICA-Compliant 400 x 514 Photo Online

 If you're a foreign national applying for a Singapore visa — whether for tourism, business, a Student's Pass, or an Employment Pass — your application photo is reviewed by Singapore's Immigration & Checkpoints Authority (ICA) before anything else gets looked at.
-For online applications submitted through ICA's e-Service, the digital photo must be exactly 400 x 514 pixels, in JPEG format, against a plain white background with a matte or semi-matte finish, taken within the last three months.
-It's worth knowing up front: ICA enforces visa photo rules through an automated upload check, and that check can be stricter on file size than the rules you may have seen for a Singapore passport or long-term pass photo.
-Most rejections aren't about how you look — they're about background tone, file size, or a photo that's quietly out of date.
-Because a rejected or delayed visa photo can mean a delayed trip, a missed start date, or a resubmission cycle with your sponsor or employer, it's worth getting the file right on the first try.
+ICA validates the photo through an automated upload check, so most rejections aren't about how you look.
+They're about background tone, file size, or a photo that's quietly out of date.
+Because a rejected photo can mean a delayed trip, a missed start date, or a resubmission cycle with your sponsor or employer, it's worth getting the file right on the first try.
 Upload your photo below and we'll generate a version sized and formatted for Singapore's visa e-Service automatically.

 Do Tourist, Business, Student's Pass, and Employment Pass Photos Use the Same Spec?